Register company in China

 • Our team of dedicated consultants will timely prepare your firm’s financial statements, corporate tax returns and manage bookkeeping on your behalf.

 • Both resident and non-resident firms will be liable for corporate tax.
 Unlike most other jurisdictions, you can be taxed on both local and global income.
-In general, you can expect to make corporate tax payments of about 25%, although this will be less with the relevant subsidies for non-resident firms on China-sourced income and for small to medium enterprises.
+In general, you can expect to make corporate tax payment of about 25% and VAT tax payment of about 9-13% depending on your business activity.
+Although these taxes will be less with the relevant subsidies for non resident firms in China-sourced income and for small to medium enterprises.
 Certain high-tech or encouraged industries will also qualify for additional subsidies.

 • Withholding tax will also apply for non-resident firms that generate income in China.